wailsapp/wails/v2/cmd/wails/internal/commands/generate/template/base/NEXTSTEPS.md

 You can test your template by running this command:

-`wails init -name test -template /path/to/template`
+`wails init -name test -t /path/to/your/new/template`

 ### Checklist
 Once generated, do the following tests:
   - Change into the new project directory and run `wails build`.
 A working binary should be generated in the `build/bin` project directory.
   - Run `wails dev`.
 This will compile your backend and run it.
 You should be able to go into the frontend directory and run `npm run dev` (or whatever your dev command is) and this should run correctly.
 You should be able to then open a browser to your local dev server and the application should work.

+## Publishing your template

+You can publish a template to a git repository and use it as follows:

+`wails init -name test -t https://your/git/url`

+EG:

+`wails init -name test -t https://github.com/leaanthony/testtemplate`